top of page

 Using a world map, the audience is taken on a musical journey, traveling from country and country to explore various cultures.
 By way of the drum (one of the world’s earliest instruments) the ensemble takes the audience to places such as China, Guatemala, Mexico, Brazil and countries in Africa.
 Along the way, they learn the way some of the earliest percussion instruments were made, as well as the different materials present-day instruments are made of.
 The audience also learns how jazz and improvisation were born, and becomes able to distinguish between pitched and non-pitched percussion instruments.

-Best for: K-8 • Special Needs • After-School/Community
+Best for: K-8 • Students with Disabilities • After-School/Community

 About the Artist